ClickHouse/ClickHouse/docs/en/query_language/select.md

 ORDER BY s
 ```

-Пример 2: Using constant expression as "variable"
+Example 2: Using constant expression as "variable"
 ```
 WITH '2019-08-01 15:23:00' as ts_upper_bound
 SELECT *